Materials

 Just white; all colors “pop” on white

-The material is silver and can be tinted any color; similar to clear, for opaque colors, white needs to be laid down first
+The material is silver and can be tinted any color; similar to clear, to achieve opaque colors and elements, white can be laid down first in sections

 Finishes